 That’s the best idea for a quick language learning.
 I used MyLanguageExchange website to find my language exchange partner.
 I paid $5 for a premium account (you can get a basic one for free) and it took me about 2 weeks to finally find someone who wanted to teach me Dutch in exchange of my Polish.
 Me and my language partner named Yvo from Belgium quickly became friends and we messaged each other weekly or sometimes daily when having some problems with grammar or speaking.

 Me and Yvo spoke a lot on Whatsapp and Facebook.
-Whether I was travelling or not, I sent him some grammar tasks to review, recorded myself and asked for some feedback, etc. He was super patient with me and so accurate when it came to checking homework or speaking activities.
-We are planning on meeting each other this summer and travelling through some towns and cities in Belgium!
+Whether I was traveling or not, I sent him some grammar tasks to review, recorded myself and asked for some feedback, etc. He was super patient with me and so accurate when it came to checking homework or speaking activities.
+We are planning on meeting each other this summer and traveling through some towns and cities in Belgium!

 4. Create a language learning environment.

 After a few days of studying Dutch, all walls of my flat were covered with colorful paper notes with different phrases and words in Dutch I could not memorize easily – Past tense forms, de and het articles, famous quotations, etc.

 It’s a great way to learn a new language in a quick amount of time for those who are visual like me.
 I placed different words all over my flat so everything I looked at my bed I saw a note in Dutch saying “het bed”.